joakim/kay/ideas.md

 ### Reflection

-Reflection should be allowed within the confines of something like a [proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy object), implementing the [object-capability model](https://en.m.wikipedia.org/wiki/Object-capability_model) of computer security.
+Reflection should be allowed within the confines of something like a [proxy object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), implementing the [object-capability model](https://en.m.wikipedia.org/wiki/Object-capability_model) of computer security.
 Capabilities should probably be much more restricted for "live" code than for the developer during development.
 A cell should at least be able to `self reflect` (finally the term makes sense).

 <br/>